Kurento/kurento/source/mastering/kurento_architecture.rst

    :align:  center
    :alt:    Kurento modules architecture

-   **Kurento modules architecture**.
-   *Kurento Media Server can be extended with built-it modules (crowddetector, pointerdetector, chroma, platedetector) and also with other custom modules.*
+*Kurento modules architecture.
+Kurento Media Server can be extended with built-it modules (crowddetector, pointerdetector, chroma, platedetector) and also with other custom modules.*

 For further details please visit the :doc:`Kurento Modules <kurento_modules>` page.